 Just clean up after yourself and you’re golden.

-Our trips to national parks this year have been amazing.
-Two months ago, it all felt pretty overwhelming and I hadn’t a clue where to start.
-I’m far from an expert but definitely feel ready to plan another trip to a national park in the future.
+Our trips to national parks over the last several years have been amazing.
+At first, it all felt pretty overwhelming, and I hadn’t a clue where to start.
+I’m far from an expert today, but I definitely feel much more comfortable planning trips to national parks these days.

-What national parks have you visited?
-Do you have any great tips for planning such a vacation?
+What National Parks have you visited?
+Do you have any great National Park trip planning tips for beginners?
 Share in the comments!